arc-eng/cli-demo/instant-bug-ticket/README.md

 2. 📂 Reading the relevant files to understand the problem better.
 3. 🐞 Opening a new issue labeled 'bug' with a concise description of the problem.

-This is tedious, time-consuming work that you can now do in seconds with PR Pilot, without ever leaving your terminal.
+This is tedious, time-consuming work that you can now do in seconds with Arcane Engine, without ever leaving your terminal.

 ## ⚙️ How it Works